itskenethb/webkit/README.md

 - Keep a safe recovery path and current backups before using backup, restore, or system-related utilities.
 - Do not use exploit pages for PSN access or other online services.
 - Do not assume that a payload is harmless simply because it is bundled locally; review what each utility does before loading it.
-- The CSSFontFace flow is especially sensitive to available browser memory; excluding optional utility payloads is an intentional stability trade-off.
+- The CSSFontFace and Slopkit flow is especially sensitive to available browser memory; excluding optional utility payloads is an intentional stability trade-off.
 - No host can guarantee identical results on every console, browser build, cache state, or network configuration.
 ---